ebranlard/pyDatView/README.md

 ## Usage
+### Launching the GUI
+Windows users that used a `setup.exe` file should be able to look for `pyDatView` in the Windows menu, then launch it, and pin the program to the taskbar for easier access.

-The main script is executable and will open the GUI directly.
+If you cloned this repository, the main script at the root (`pyDatView.py`) is executable and will open the GUI directly.
 A command line interface is provided, e.g.:
 ```bash
 pyDatView file.csv
 ```